canalplus/rx-player/doc/api/Tools/MediaCapabilitiesProber.md

 The returned string of this function is either:

-- `"Supported"`: This configuration is supported.
+- `"Supported"`: This configuration should be supported.

 - `"MaybeSupported"`: Some set configuration could not be probed because not enough information was provided, but what has been probed is supported.